Water Filtration Series #3: pH and the Effects It Has on Water Treatment

 Arsenic Removal Media - CR26, Katalox Light, and AD Edge Bayoxide 33

-The most commonly used whole house Arsenic/Iron filtration system are aeration/oxidation filtration systems, as shown in the diagram above.
+The most commonly used whole-house Arsenic/Iron filtration systems are aeration/oxidation filtration systems, as shown in the diagram above.
 The application of any arsenic removal system is dependent on several parameters in well water.
 100ppm of dissolved oxygen levels in the water, PH of the water must be 6.8 or higher, and Total Alkalinity of the water supply.
-When the water supply does not meet these parameters, chemical oxidation/injection systems are the preferred application method used to oxidize the arsenic and iron and then filter it through a whole house backwashing filtration system.
+When the water supply does not meet these parameters, a chemical oxidation/injection system is the preferred method used to oxidize arsenic and iron and filter it through a whole-house backwashing filtration system.

 Even with whole-house systems, it’s smart to add a final barrier at the kitchen sink.
-A reverse osmosis drinking water system is the best option to assure the final barrier to protect your drinking water is clean, and safe.
-Reverse osmosis systems can be installed under the sink or installed in the basement with lines run up to your sink, refrigerator, ice maker, pot filler, and other water appliances.
+A reverse osmosis drinking water system is the best option to ensure that the final barrier to protect your drinking water is clean and safe.
+Reverse osmosis systems can be installed under the sink or installed in the basement with RO lines run to your sink, refrigerator, ice maker, pot filler, and other water appliances.

 Reverse Osmosis (RO) Systems – Effective for both As3 and As5 after oxidation

-Reverse Osmosis (RO) Systems - Such as the one shown above can have an As3 filter installed in the middle filter housing to aid in removing all valences of arsenic.
+Reverse Osmosis (RO) Systems - Shown above, can have an As3 filter installed in the middle filter housing to aid in removing all valences of arsenic.

 Certified under-sink water filters – Look for NSF/ANSI 53 or 58 certifications for arsenic removal